kevinstewart1/Computer-assembly/README.md

-# Computer-assembly
+# Assembling a Computer

 # Description
- - This project consist of me simply demonstrating how to create a new user account using the Active Directory utility in 6 easy steps.
-The Active Directory Administrative Center allows you to manage your Active Directory installation, by configuring users, groups, computers, and much more.
+ - This project consist of me simply demonstrating how to assemble a computer.
+Showcasing where the various hardware would be installed on a motherboard and on the inside of a desktop computer case.

 # Walkthrough
 <p align="center">